sblab-bioinformatics/5fC-nucleosome/5fC_related_expression_in_heart_and_brain/README.md

 ## Gene expression dependent on 5fC/Nucleosome presence Heart vs Brain

-There are several steps required.
-One to actually get the differential expression ([here](../RNA-seq/README.md))
+There are several steps required, first is to obtain the differential expression (described [here](../RNA-seq/README.md)).

-Using the unique-to-heart, unique-to-brain, in combination with presence or absence of nucleosomes, we want to relate these sites with enhancers, and from there to gene expression differences.
+Next, using the unique-to-heart, unique-to-brain, in combination with presence or absence of nucleosomes, we want to relate these sites with enhancers, and from there to gene expression differences.